 Poverty meals made with healthy, cheap food.
-Save money by adding these budget meals to your meal planning rotation.
+Save money by adding these dirt cheap meals to your meal planning rotation.

 Food is a significant expense in the family budget.
-I’ve been putting together ideas for how to meal plan with cheap ingredients and make budget-friendly meals with healthy ingredients since I started cooking when I was 9 years old.
+I’ve been putting together ideas for dirt cheap meals to add to my meal plan template.
+Cheap ingredients and budget-friendly meals with healthy ingredients have been the cornerstone of my cooking since I started cooking.

 My mother believed in teaching life skills early.
+She had 6 kids to feed, so she was all about cheap ingredients.
 I still remember the first meal I cooked all by myself at the age of 9.
 It wasn’t a very healthy meal, but it was budget friendly.
 The kid-friendly meal I made was hot dogs, beans and chips.
 I think it may have been a 4-H project to prepare a meal.

 The second meal I made was corn, meatloaf, and baked potatoes.
 Since then I’ve learned that healthy meals require vegetables besides corn and potatoes and that chips are empty calories.